Warhorse Farrier Service

 I serve the coastal region of Southeast Georgia.
 If you are within this region, reach out to me and give me your needs (please be specific to number of horses, types, ages, type of work, etc.) and I will get back to you and let you know if I can be available to you and your horse(s).

-Phone: (912) 221-4884 or (912) 271-3440
+Phone: (912) 271-3440

 Please note that while working on horses, I remove my phone to keep horses from spooking at ringing or notifications so messaging me through the website is a guaranteed way to get a quicker response.
 Also, receiving a message through email gives you the opportunity to better describe your situation.